eliotstock/meat/README.md

 # Meat raffle

-What Starknet really needs is a meat raffle protocol: buy tickets and win NFTs of raw meat.
+What Starknet really needs is a meat raffle protocol: buy tickets and win NFTs repicting raw meat.

 Disclosure: This is mainly a Cairo learning project.